kusumotonorio/factlog/README.md

 { mouseo X } query .
 ⟹ { H{ { X Nibbles } } }
 ```
 On the other hand, `retract-all` removes all definitions that match a given head goal definition.
 Logic variables, including anonymous logic variables, can be used as goal definition arguments in `retract` and `retract-all`.
-Logic variables can match any argument.
 A logic variable match any argument.
 ```
 { mouseo Jerry } fact
 { mouseo X } query .